Vadim Abdrashitov: Career

 His 1997 film Time of a Dancer was shown in the Stalker Human Rights Film Festival's regional presentation in Rostov-on-Don in 2010, where he engaged in discussion with the audience.

 Themes and style

 Abdrashitov's films are often characterized by protagonists delving into self-exploration.
 His films have uncomfortable, challenging and intellectual themes; however, the director avoids depiction of graphic violence in all his films.
 Instead, misery is alluded to in more creative and at times surrealist ways.

 Other roles

 In 1990, he was a member of the jury at the 40th Berlin International Film Festival.

-In 2016, he became a member of the Board of Trustees for the Fazil Iskander International Literary Award.
+In 2016, he became a member of the board of trustees for the Fazil Iskander International Literary Award.

-Abdrashitov also acted as the president of the Russian Guild of Film Directors and the Stalker Human Rights Film Festival..
+Abdrashitov also acted as the president of the Russian Guild of Film Directors and the Stalker Human Rights Film Festival.

 Personal life and death

 Abdrashitov was married to artist Natella Toidze, a member of the Russian Academy of Arts.

-Abdrashitov died on 12 February 2023, at the age of 78.
+Abdrashitov died on 12 February 2023, at the age of 78, from COVID-19, during the COVID-19 pandemic in Russia.